Name: Arrowhead Trails Association.

 Nevada

-Early route ca. 1916: Searchlight, Las Vegas, St. Thomas, Bunkerville, Mesquite.
+Route by ca. 1916: Searchlight, Las Vegas, St. Thomas, Bunkerville, Mesquite.

 Silver Lake alternate ca. 1924: Sandy Mill, Good Springs, Jean, Sutor, Las Vegas, Griffith Summit, St. Thomas, Bunkerville, Mesquite.